Skip to content

 chef notes + tips

-• You may need to use two corn tortilla shells so that they don’t rip from the liquid.
+• You may need to use two corn tortilla shells so they don’t rip from the liquid.

 More Beef Recipes